arslanmusaddiq/1DT308-Introductory-Project/BOM.md

     * Light
     * etc ...

 For your projects you will need to have access to more sensors.
 Recommended is that you buy a startkit with sensors for IoT.
-Generally all sensors are compatible with either the Raspberry Pi Pico or the Pycom LoPy4.
+Generally all sensors are compatible with the Raspberry Pi Pico.

-Recommended kit for LED's and resistors, breadboard: [Kjell](https://www.kjell.com/se/produkter/el-verktyg/arduino/arduino-kit/luxorparts-basic-start-kit-for-arduino-p90632)

-Recommended sensor kit @ Electrokit [Sensor kit 26 moduler](https://www.electrokit.com/produkt/sensor-kit-26-moduler/)
+Recommended sensor kit @ Electrokit [Sensor kit 25 moduler](https://www.electrokit.com/sensor-kit-25-moduler)